Smiril/peer-chat/tools/Readme.md

 * **[OVPN-CRON.sh](OVPN-CRON.sh)**

-Some OpenVPN Client dealings with CRON and Shellscript
+Some OpenVPN Client dealings with CRON and BASH Script